FearTheDeer9/AmortizedBayesianOptimization/memory-bank/tech-stack.md

 -   **Memory:** 16GB+ RAM recommended for larger graph experiments.
 -   **Storage:** Additional space for model checkpoints and synthetic datasets.

+## Benchmarking Framework

+The benchmarking framework integrates several technologies to provide comprehensive evaluation capabilities:

+### Core Libraries

+- **NumPy/SciPy**: For efficient numerical computation and data manipulation
+- **pandas**: For structured data handling and analysis
+- **matplotlib/seaborn**: For visualization of benchmark results
+- **NetworkX**: For graph operations and metrics
+- **PyTorch**: For compatibility with neural model evaluation
+- **scikit-learn**: For metrics implementation and analysis

+### Performance Monitoring

+- **Python's `resource` module**: For memory usage tracking
+- **psutil**: For cross-platform system resource monitoring
+- **GPUtil**: For GPU memory monitoring when using CUDA devices
+- **time/timeit**: For precise timing measurements
+- **signal**: For implementing timeouts to handle non-terminating methods

+### Statistical Analysis

+- **SciPy.stats**: For statistical testing and p-value calculation
+- **statsmodels**: For regression analysis in scaling curve fitting
+- **numpy.polyfit**: For polynomial fitting to analyze scaling behavior

+### Data Management

+- **json/pickle**: For serialization of benchmark results and configurations
+- **os/pathlib**: For file and directory operations
+- **tqdm**: For progress tracking during long benchmark runs

+### Integration Points

+- **GraphFactory**: Custom component for test graph generation
+- **StructuralCausalModel**: For data generation and intervention simulation
+- **AmortizedCausalDiscovery**: For neural model compatibility
+- **AmortizedCBO**: For neural optimization methods

+This technology stack enables the benchmarking framework to provide:

+1. **Comprehensive Evaluation**: Across multiple metrics and methods
+2. **Efficient Execution**: Through parallel processing and proper resource management
+3. **Flexible Visualization**: Customizable visualizations for different aspects of performance
+4. **Reliable Statistical Analysis**: For meaningful comparisons between methods
+5. **Seamless Integration**: With both traditional and neural-based approaches

+The framework is designed to be extensible, allowing new metrics, visualization methods, and benchmark types to be added as needed.

 *This list has been updated to reflect the project's pivot to Amortized Causal Discovery, emphasizing neural network components and related tools.*